A Defensible Answer to Every AI Email Security Question

 Pre-Send Domain Intelligence

-Every recipient domain is evaluated before delivery against DMARC alignment, domain age and registration signals, and known threat indicators.
-High-risk sends are blocked or flagged before they reach the approver, reducing the blast radius of a compromised or misbehaving agent.
+Every recipient domain is evaluated before delivery against DMARC presence and policy, MX and SPF records, Spamhaus listing, disposable-domain detection, and platform bounce history, resolving to a green/yellow/red tier.
+Red-tier domains are blocked before they reach the approver, reducing the blast radius of a compromised or misbehaving agent.

 Action-Level Audit Trail